citapress/citapress/content/books/a-luminous-halo-selected-writings-by-virginia-woolf/index.md

 ## THE NARROW BRIDGE OF ART

-*This is the original form of the essay, published in two parts as "Poetry Fiction and the Future" in the* New York Herald Tribune's *Sunday "Books" section in August 1927.
+*This is adapted (with some slight corrections for consistency) from the original form of the essay, published in two parts as "Poetry Fiction and the Future" in the* New York Herald Tribune's *Sunday "Books" section in August 1927.
 It was later reprinted in the posthumous* Collected Essays by Virginia Woolf (Volume Two).

 **I**